Talia al Ghul: Under the Hood and Red Hood: The Lost Days

-Talia al Ghul in Red Hood and the Outlaws#2 (2011).
-Art by Kenneth Rocafort.

 During the "Death in the Family" (1988) storyline, Jason Todd, the second Robin, is murdered by the Joker in Ethiopia.
 He was later revived as a character, and in Under the Hood (2005), he is discovered by the League of Assassins.
 In "Lost Days", out of her love for Batman, Talia takes Jason to her father and Jason spends months in the care of the League of Assassins.
 Although his body recuperates, Jason's mind is shattered.
 Seeing no other way to help him, Talia takes Jason down to the Lazarus Pit and throws his body in while her father regenerates himself.
 Jason is fully revived in the body and mind.
 Immediately afterward, to spare Jason her father's wrath, she aids the boy's escape.
 Livid at the fact that Batman failed to avenge his (Jason's) death by killing the Joker and that Batman had done nothing more than imprison him again, Jason pursues his own brand of justice.
 To stall him from killing Batman, Talia agrees to finance Jason and aid him in his training, so that he can then become the second Red Hood.
 She later accomplishes this by seducing Jason in an attempt to turn him against Batman.

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, this story was changed, whereby Red Hood and the Outlaws #2 (2011) shows that, shortly after Jason Todd's return from the dead, Talia al Ghul, out of her love for Batman, takes him to a secret cult of warrior monks called the All Caste to train in becoming a skilled assassin.
+In this new timeline, Talia had Jason train under a secret cult of warrior monks called the All Caste.